JadePlanECE/rabbit_hole/README.md

 # RABBIT HOLE

 ## Installation
-- Download the repository in your local computer
+- Download the repository to your computer
-- Go to the extension section in your browser
+- Go to the 'Extensions' section of your browser
-- Go to 'manage your extension' and turn on developer mode
+- Enable developer mode (top right)
+- Click on 'Load unpacked extension'
-- Locate the folder in your local machine where you downloaded the file and upload it to your browser
+- Locate the folder on your computer and import it
-- Turn on the extension and you are good to go!
+- Turn on the extension (if not enabled by default)

 ## Instructions
 Nothing to do, just chill.
-Check for the art later.
+Check for the art and your stats later.

 ## Purpose
 The aim is to track the history of what you do on the Internet.